 - Mobile SDKs are bits of code that some of our partners enable to be placed in mobile apps.
 This enables our partners to send us data about the mobile app and device in association with the mobile device ID.

-The Platform processes data both on our own behalf and on behalf of clients and partners for purposes related to the targeting, delivering, and measuring of and reporting on advertising.
+The Platform processes data both on our own behalf and on behalf of clients and partners for purposes related to targeting, delivering, measuring and reporting on advertising.

-- Delivering ads includes, for example, making sure the ad gets shown, keeping track of how many times it’s shown, as well as where and when.
+- Frequency and other reporting: We use data to keep track of how many times an ad was shown, as well as where and when.

-- Measurement and analytics includes tracking how well ads perform, such as whether users clicked or went to a client’s store after their ad campaign was shown.
+- Measurement and analytics: We use data to measure how well ads perform, such as whether users clicked on the ad or went to a client’s store after their ad campaign was shown.

-- Reporting on ad campaigns includes compilations of measurement, attribution, and other data to report on the performance and success of campaigns, as well as transaction reporting and verification.
+- Reporting: We may use data to measure, attribute, and report on the performance and success of campaigns.
+This includes transaction reporting and verification.

-- Clicks and conversions measure actions taken by a user with respect to a particular ad, i.e., a click on an ad, or a download of an app.
+- Clicks and conversions: We may use data to measure actions taken by a user with respect to a particular ad, i.e., a click on an ad, or a download of an app.

-- Attribution means matching particular ad views to subsequent actions taken by a user.
+- Attribution: We may use data to match particular ad views to subsequent actions taken by a user.
 For example, a car advertiser might be able to see that someone who saw an ad for a car four times, purchased that car.
 This would be done by stitching together data collected from our Platform with the advertiser’s own data and data from other companies.
-When this is done, we don’t get any data that allows us to directly identify the purchaser of the car.
+In doing so, we don’t receive any data that allows us to directly identify the purchaser of the car.

-- Cross device graphing uses algorithms to associate devices that might be related to each other, such as devices used by the same person or in the same household.
+- Cross device graphing: We may use data and algorithms to associate devices that might be related to each other, such as devices used by the same person or in the same household.

-- Malicious or invalid activity can be a problem for companies and users.
-For example, we process information in an attempt to identify and prevent purveyors of malware or bots that try to take advertising dollars for ads that aren’t shown to real users or that try to harm users’ devices.
+- Detection of malicious or invalid activity: We process information in an attempt to prevent malicious activity or invalid ad traffic.
+This may include identifying and preventing purveyors of malware or bots that try to take advertising dollars for ads that aren’t shown to real users or that try to harm users’ devices.

-Sometimes, as part of our Platform, we create and use user profiles associated with unique IDs.
-This means that we look at the information associated with the IDs, and with the requests for ads, such as the content in which the ad is shown, the time, the geographic location, and the type of device.
-Sometimes we also use information about whether or how users responded to ads to find other users who would respond to ads.
-We apply various computational methods on this information to find groupings of IDs that may have certain interests or characteristics, such as “clothing,” “sports,” “travel,” “male,” “25-54,” and so on.
+As part of our Platform, we may create and use user profiles associated with unique IDs.
+This means that we look at the information associated with the IDs and with the requests for ads, such as the content in which the ad is shown, the time, the geographic location, and the type of device.
+Sometimes we use information about whether or how users responded to ads to find other users who would respond to ads.
+We apply various computational methods on this information to find groupings of IDs that may have certain common interests or characteristics, such as “clothing,” “sports,” “travel,” “male,” “25-54,” and so on.
 Our Platform also enables data suppliers to bring data to the Platform that our clients can use on the Platform to improve their ad campaigns.

 Clients can bring their own data to the Platform for their own personalisation.
-Their sources and methods for acquiring this data vary, and are subject to our clients’ own policies and legal obligations, but we do contractually prohibit certain types of data from being introduced onto the Platform, such as directly identifying data or sensitive data.
+Their sources and methods for acquiring this data vary and are subject to our clients’ own policies and legal obligations.
+We contractually prohibit certain types of data from being introduced onto the Platform, such as directly identifying data or sensitive data, as further described below.

-As required under the NAI Code, The Trade Desk discloses standard interest segments that are based on health related information or interests that it makes available in the Platform where permitted by law and self-regulatory rules.
+As required under the NAI Code, the Trade Desk discloses standard interest segments that are based on health related information or interests and political information or interests. that it makes available in the Platform where permitted by law and self-regulatory rules.

-Data that is considered sensitive or in special categories according to local rules, including data about children, is subject to restrictions on the Platform.
+Data that is considered “sensitive” or in special categories according to local rules, including data about children, is subject to restrictions on the Platform.
+Some examples of sensitive data may include your social security number and financial account numbers, and may also include information related to your health, such as information on certain past, present, or future medical conditions.
 Our contracts prohibit clients and partners from using data on the Platform that is from or about users that they know are children or that is considered sensitive or special.
-And we do not knowingly use such data on the Platform.
+We do not knowingly use such data on the Platform.

 If you are based in the European Economic Area (EEA) or Switzerland, The UK Trade Desk Ltd. is responsible for processing your personal information.
 Under the definitions of “Controller” and “Processor” in EU law, this processing is in some cases as a Controller of data and in some cases as a Processor.
-Trade Desk are a Controller, for example, over personalised user interest segments that we create for our Platform, when we have appropriate permissions.
+The Trade Desk is a Controller, for example, of personalised user interest segments that we create for our Platform, when we have appropriate permissions to do so.

 When we collect data for personalisation from requests for ads that we receive as described above, under EU law, we will use consent as our legal basis for doing so.